 A big part of communication is not speaking but instead listening.
 I have noticed that parents who are willing to listen to their spouse, even when that person is someone they disagree with on many other topics, will be in a better position to co-parent than a parent who is not willing to listen.
 Many times, a person going through a divorce will feel like their opinions are not being heard, and as a result, they cannot take the time to listen.
 I can understand having this thought, but the reality is that just because you feel that durability to be heard is not at its maximum does not give you an excuse to talk over and talk through your co-parent constantly.

 It would make sense for you and your co-parent to arrange a specific time each week to talk about the issues that your child is facing.
 In an era where your child may be going through at-home schooling and in-person classwork, you all should decide how to manage this transition and identify any child's problems.
 Being on the same page when it comes to your child's education is incredibly important this year instead of years previous or years in the future.
 If she's regarding school are among the most important for children in a post-divorce world.

-How to coparent after a family law case when communication is difficult
+How to co-parent after a family law case when communication is difficult

-As I have already mentioned a number of times in this blog post, being able to communicate well with your co-parent is essential.
-The means by which you communicate with your coparent are somewhat flexible in this day and age biology is your friend.
-Think about using text messaging, email, co-parenting websites, and the telephone has ways to avoid face to face interaction with your co-parent if that is a problem for you.
-I tend to think that being able to communicate directly with the person is the most effective way to coparent and communicate ideas, but I realize that for some of you, that may not be an option.
+As I have already mentioned several times in this blog post, communicating well with your co-parent is essential.
+How you share with your co-parent is somewhat flexible in this day and age biology is your friend.
+Think about using text messaging, email, co-parenting websites, and the telephone as ways to avoid face-to-face interaction with your co-parent if that is a problem for you.
+I tend to think that communicating directly with the person is the most effective way to co-parent and share ideas, but I realize that that may not be an option for some of you.